eleanoot/stardew-to-do-mod/README.md

 * Tasks are saved between sessions and are individual to each save file, so any saved tasks will still be in the list when you next load that save.

 ## Configure
-The mod will work fine out of the box, but you can tweak its settings by editing the `config.json` file if you want.
-Applied settings will be in effect for every save file.
-These are the available settings:
+The mod can be configured to change its default settings and enable additional features by editing the "config.json" file.
+Applied settings are in effect for every save file.

 | setting           | default |what it affects
 | ----------------- | --------|-------------------